 FEP condition matters more for large models

 A small scratch or cloudy patch on the FEP may have no visible effect on a 28mm miniature.
 The same defect on a large model with a bigger layer footprint may cause visible layer artifacts or local adhesion failures.
 Before starting a large print, check the FEP carefully.
 If it is approaching the end of its useful life, replace it.
 A failed 20-hour print costs more in wasted resin and time than a new FEP sheet.
+The replacement procedure is covered in When and How to Change the FEP on a Resin Printer.

 Do not scale pre-supported models